kadena-io/pact/docs/en/pact-reference.rst

    (defun enforce-both-guard ()
      (enforce-guard (at "guard" (read guard-table "both"))))

-NOTE: user-guard syntax is experimental and will most likely change in a near-term release to support direct application of arguments (closure-style).

 User guards can seem similar to capabilities but are different, namely in that they can be stored in the database and passed around like plain data.
 Capabilities are in-module rights that can only be enforced within